Red flags are trending but do you know what they are and how they look?

 Everything may seem okay in a relationship, but secretly you have niggling feelings that you are not being treated with respect, or worse: someone is really hurting you.
 Sure, I know some couples (and families) who seem totally enlightened, supportive of each other, attractive, loving, living their best life, but what about the rest of us?
 How can we accept the truth about our relationships?
 This goes for all the relationships in our lives: our family, our co-workers and bosses, even our friends.
 Two big relationship red flags come with narcissists and toxic people.
 Who doesn’t have some of those in our lives?

-What are some red flags when dating
+What are some red flags in relationships

 Maybe we’re divorced and hunting.
 Maybe we’ve never met the right one.
 Maybe we’ve found relationships, but they’re far from perfect.
 Or maybe we’re in and out of relationships.
 Whatever the case, healthy relationships take work.
 They don’t fall into your lap, and they don’t flourish if you don’t nourish them.
 This is especially important for people who are recovering from substance or alcohol use disorder (addiction) or coping with mental illness.
 If you’re a people pleaser, you may give too much.
 If you’re a child of an alcoholic, you may have serious trust issues, and constantly run run away?
 What do you really need for a healthy relationship?